vvnginx/documentation/CLOSED_CONTRIBUTIONS.md

 After any iterative work, close the pull request.
 Since the closed repository is a mirror of the open one, we do not merge changes to it.

-You should instead open a PR in the main repository by adding the closed repository as a remote.
+You should instead open a pull request in the main repository by adding the closed repository as a remote.

 ```bash
 git clone git@github.com:nginx/documentation.git